 “We’ve each spent untold hours rehearsing and performing there since 2013,” Fitz Gibbon said.
 “But also, there is something special about this consecrated space that is now used for the communion of musical performances.”

 Fans of contemporary classical music can enjoy a new CD recorded in the space.
-On May 15, Fitz Gibbon and McCullough will release their first collaborative album, “Descent/Return,” recorded in Barnes Hall in 2018 on the “Kovner” piano – an early 20th century Steinway from Cornell’s Center for Historical Keyboards.
+On May 15, Fitz Gibbon and McCullough released their first collaborative album, “Descent/Return,” recorded in Barnes Hall in 2018 on the “Kovner” piano – an early 20th century Steinway from Cornell’s Center for Historical Keyboards.

 The recording features art songs – musical settings of poetry – by contemporary American composers James Primosch and John Harbison, with whom Fitz Gibbon and McCullough have established creative relationships.
 The album also includes two works for solo piano, one by each composer.